JanMiksovsky/emojese/ReadMe.md

 - Avoid using text to convey meaning.
 Avoid emoji with words, with the exception of the word “OK” (which is nearly universally understood).
 Text for proper nouns is fine.
 - In cases where gender is irrelevant, use the default “person” emojis rather than gendered alternatives.
 Messages about specific people can use more specific genders.
 - Likewise, generally use the default yellow skin tone.
 Messages about specific people can use more specific depictions.
 - Be family-friendly.
-Adding entries like 🍆 might not actually make this more fun, and you can always just type "eggplant" to pick that emoji if you want to include it.
+It's unclear whether adding entries like 🍆 would actually make this more fun.
+For now, you can always just type "eggplant" to pick that emoji if you want to include it.

 ## Evolve naturally